 • Electric signature analysis

 Many discrepancies were corrected using these PdM and CM technologies.
-According to Frank Saukel, “Every one of the PdM technologies have paid for themselves.”
-For instance, they identified misalignment and motor structure resonance conditions using their VIBXPERT vibration analyzer on several of their water pumps which had been aligned by a contractor.
+According to Frank Saukel, “Every one of the PdM technologies has paid for themselves.”
+For instance, they identified misalignment and motor structure resonance conditions using their VIBXPERT® vibration analyzer on several of their water pumps which had been aligned by a contractor.